Code-Institute-Submissions/fresh-box-mp1/README.md

 - Add new boxes when new boxes if and when new boxes are created.

 - Log in / Sign up system to create.

+- Modal to notify the customer that their order has been requested.

 ### Technologies Used